|Normandy countryside in late September|

 |View from the Mont St Michel|

-English people often dream of a new life in rural France, and while you can certainly pick up large rural properties at a fraction of the price you’d pay in the UK, the cost of living is higher, in particular food, clothes and white goods, and work is hard to come by.
+English people often dream of a new life in rural France.
+You can still pick up large rural properties at a fraction of the price you’d pay in the UK but the cost of living is higher.
+In particular food, clothes and white goods, and work is hard to come by.

 My friends who live there have been quite entrepreneurial.
 Charles is a gardener and builder.
 So many people have part time homes here with enormous lawns, that if they didn’t pay someone to cut them, it would be a jungle by the time they came back for a visit!

-Dominque, Charles’ wife is French, and teaches children in local schools as well French on Skype to people from all over the world of any level who want to learn the language.
+Dominque, Charles’ wife is French, and teaches children in local schools as well French on Skype to people from all over the world.
+She gives one to one tuition to of any level for those who want to learn the language.
 If anyone reading this blog would like to learn French just leave me your contact details or send me a DM through the Eccentric England Face book page and I’ll put you in touch with the best French teacher in Normandy!

 |Cats rule the world|